-The Act repeals (as from the exit day) the European Communities Act 1972 ("ECA 1972"), the channel by which the EU Treaties, and thereby EU regulations and decisions, were given direct force in UK domestic law.
-The Act contains provisions converting, into UK domestic law, directly applicable EU legislation, which would otherwise lapse on the UK exit.
+The EU Withdrawal Act (as amended) repeals (with effect from 31st December 2020) the European Communities Act 1972 ("ECA 1972").
+The ECA 1972 is the channel by which the EU Treaties, and thereby EU regulations and decisions, were given direct force in UK domestic law.
+The Act contains provisions converting, into UK domestic law, directly applicable EU legislation which is in operation on IP completion day (as opposed to exit day), which would otherwise lapse on the end of the transition period.
 This is subject to powers given to ministers to revise such laws by means of regulations to remove provisions concerning the EU, EU institutions and other member states, which will no longer be appropriate in the UK following Brexit.
 This approach is designed to ensure the continuation of a functioning statute book in the areas covered by EU law, although the principle of widespread use of secondary legislation to achieve the necessary transposition of EU law into domestic law has been subject to criticism.

 Repeal of the European Communities Act 1972